realworldocaml/book/en/compiler-output-formats.md

 #### Adding type annotations to fix type errors

-It's often said that the hardest part of writing OCaml code is getting past the type checker -- but once the code does compile, it often works correctly the first time you run it!
+It's often said that the hardest part of writing OCaml code is getting past the type checker -- but once the code does compile, it works correctly the first time!

 There are a couple of tricks to make it easier to quickly locate type errors in your code.
 The first is to introduce manual type annotations to narrow down